 Free Smoke Detectors

-One of the newest programs being provided is the installation of free smoke detectors in homes in the city that have inoperable or no smoke detector.
+One of the newest programs being provided is the installation of free smoke detectors in homes in the city.
 This project was made available through the FEMA Firefighter Assistance Grant.
 Plans are to install over 800 homes with an operable smoke detector with a 10-year lithium battery.
 During the installation, firefighters conduct home safety inspections to alert residents of potential hazards.

-With the same grant, the Department purchased a Fire Safety House tha helps in providing fire safety and fire prevention training to children throughout the county.
+With the same grant, the Department purchased a Fire Safety House that helps in providing fire safety and fire prevention training to children throughout the county.

 If interested in volunteering with the Marion Fire Department, contact us at 843-423-8602.